Law of Property Act 1925: Part IV – Equitable interests and things in action

 Section 136 provides for written notice of an assignment of a debt or "thing in action" to a third party.

 Part V – Leases and tenancies

 Abolished the last legal statutes relating to copyhold, a successor to the feudal system of villeinage where a tenant was obligated to provide special duties and services to a mesne lord in return for manorial land.

 Part VIII – Married women and lunatics

-Sections 167–170 were repealed by the Statute Law (Repeals) Act 1969.
 Section 170 was repealed by the Mental Health Act 1959 (c.
 72) Sch.
 8 Pt.
 I.

 Part IX – Voidable dispositions

 These sections govern fraud; s.172 was repealed (subject to non-application to then-pending bankruptcies) by the Insolvency Act 1985.